parro-it/ebansoft.com/src/posts/gash-how-to-build-a-shell-tokenizer-in-go.md

 ### Introduction

-The language that will be used by the shell will be a very simplified version of the posix standard shell language.
+`gash` language is a  simplified version of the `POSIX` [Shell Command Language](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html).

-To make it simple, it will only implement the `Simple Command` gram&shy;mar rule from the standard, in a very loose way.
+It will only implement the `simple_command` gram&shy;mar rule from the standard grammar.

-TODO: add link to posix standard
+> A "simple command" is a sequence of optional variable assignments and redirections, in any sequence, optionally followed by words and redirections, terminated by a control operator.

+_definition of [Simple Commands](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html#tag_18_09_01) in the POSIX standard._

 ### Some snippets of `gash`